bell Peterborough Morris ribbon

 The Steeple Claydon Morris Dance, there is only one, to the tune of Old Mother Oxford, YouTube video of John Weaver playing for Brackley Morris.

 Stick Dance, G. YouTube.
-Maud Karpeles noted this down under the name Twin Sisters as a traditional tune while in Vermont in 1929.
-In an article in the EFDS journal in 1933 she suggested this as a tune suitable for the Upton Stick Dance. - And it stuck!
+Maud Karpeles noted this tune under the name Twin Sisters while in Vermont in 1929.
+In an article in the EFDS journal in 1933 she suggested it a being suitable for the Upton Stick Dance. - And it stuck!

 Trunkles, A or G ("A Handbook of Morris Dances" by Lionel Bacon gives the key signature as two sharps, but I reckon it's in "A")